lit/lit.dev/packages/lit-dev-content/site/guide/components/lifecycle.md

 | Call super? | Yes.
 Without a super call, the element’s attributes and template will not update. |
 | Called on server? | No. |

-The `update` method reflects property values to attributes and calls `render` to update the component’s internal DOM.
+Reflects property values to attributes and calls `render()` to update the component’s internal DOM.

 Generally, you should not need to implement this method.